A person has serious injuries after being struck by car on Oyster Point Road in NN

 NEWPORT NEWS, Va.
 (WAVY) — A person has serious injuries after a car struck them early Sunday morning.

-It happened shortly after 5 a.m. near were Oyster Point Road meets I-64 according to Newport News dispatch.
+It happened shortly after 5 a.m. near where Oyster Point Road meets I-64, according to Newport News dispatch.

 A 10 On Your Side viewer sent a picture of a Nightingale helicopter landing on scene.